Bob Packwood: U.S. Senator

 In 1968, Packwood was nominated to run for the U.S. Senate in Oregon as the Republican candidate against Democratic Party incumbent Wayne Morse.
-Morse had been elected to the Senate as a Republican in 1944 and 1950, then switched parties due to his liberal views, and was easily re-elected as a Democrat in 1956 and 1962.
-The relatively unknown Packwood was given little chance, but after an 11th-hour debate with the incumbent before the City Club of Portland, which Packwood was generally considered to have won, and a statewide recount in which over 100,000 ballots were challenged by both parties, Packwood was declared the winner by 3,500 votes.
+A statewide recount in which over 100,000 ballots were challenged by both parties, Packwood was declared the winner by 3,500 votes.
 Packwood replaced U.S. Senate member Ted Kennedy from Massachusetts as the youngest member of the U.S. Senate.
-Packwood was re-elected in 1974, 1980, 1986, and 1992.

 Packwood's voting record was moderate.
 He supported restrictions on gun owners and liberal civil rights legislation.
-Packwood voted in favor of the Passage of Martin Luther King Jr. Day establishing Martin Luther King Jr. Day as a federal holiday, and the Civil Rights Restoration Act of 1987 (as well as to override President of the United States Ronald Reagan's veto).
+Packwood voted in favor of the act establishing Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President of the United States Ronald Reagan's veto).

 Packwood differed with President Richard Nixon on some significant issues.
 He voted against Nixon's Supreme Court of the United States nominees Clement Haynsworth and G. Harrold Carswell, as well as Nixon's proposals for the Rockwell B-1 Lancer, submarines capable of carrying the Trident and the Supersonic transport (SST).
-He became the first U.S. Senate Republican to support the Impeachment process against Richard Nixon, which was unsuccessful.
+He became the first U.S. Senate Republican to support the Impeachment process against Richard Nixon, which was made redundant by the President's resignation.
 In a White House meeting on November 15, 1973, he told Nixon that the public no longer believed him, and no longer trusted the integrity of the administration.